 The concept of the New American University is one of reimagining education and pursuing meaningful societal impact.
 This concept has redefined what Arizona State University students can achieve, a door that is open to those in the digitally enabled environment through ASU Online.
 For Doyle, ASU has enabled him to have access to ground-breaking courses and faculty leading the area of sports nutrition, an area he is passionate about.

-Doyle is a student in Tucson, Arizona and is pursuing his Bachelor of Science in Health Sciences (Healthy Lifestyles Coaching).
+Doyle is a student in Tucson, Arizona and is pursuing his Bachelor of Science in Health Sciences – Healthy Lifestyles and Fitness Science.
 Through his own personal and professional experience, he learned the vital importance of exercise and nutrition.